Will AI replace copywriters? A realistic look at the future of copywriting

 Copywriting is, and always will be, a step-by-step, considered process.
 AI can support some of those steps, but it’s still a human who decides what needs to be said, how to say it, and why it matters.

-What about tools like Jasper AI?
+What about tools like Jasper?

-There are tools designed specifically for copywriting - like Jasper AI - that are trained to write ads, blog posts, landing pages, and so on.
+There are tools designed specifically for copywriting - like Jasper - that are trained to write ads, blog posts, landing pages, and so on.
 They use prompts and pre-built templates to generate content quickly.

 They can definitely help, but they cannot replace the creativity, the originality, and the strategy of copywriting - that still has to come from a human.